-If you have the right to work in the UK without restriction then you will be able to volunteer.
+If you have the right to work in the UK without restriction: you will be able to volunteer.

-If you have the right to work with restrictions, for example Tier 4 visa
+If you have the right to work with restrictions, for example Student Visa:

 You can volunteer while you are studying.
 However, if you have a limit on the number of hours you can work you need to be aware of the UK Border Agency's definition of 'voluntary work' which is distinct from 'volunteering', see below for an explanation.
 Hours of voluntary work (not volunteering) must be counted in the total number of hours permitted.

 Warwick Volunteers does not run any volunteering opportunities which would be classed as ‘voluntary work’.
 Our voluntary opportunities help local charities, community organisations, voluntary or public sector organisations.
 We will not ask you to sign a contract and offer a variety of programmes requiring different levels of commitment from volunteers.
 We aim to ensure that all of the volunteering opportunities which we advertise in our Newsletter meet the definition of 'volunteering' but these advertisements are for opportunities external to Warwick Volunteers projects so if you are in any doubt, please contact Warwick Volunteers or Warwick's Immigration Service team before starting.

 For further information, please refer to the Working Alongside Your Studies, Important Information for Student Visa holders from the link below: